 Any man with more than one abnormal defect in his semen analysis will also have a difficult prognosis.
 Morphology is an interesting area as many men will have isolated abnormal morphology.

 Some of these men will have difficulty fertilizing eggs but not all.
-This makes it difficult to counsel these patients and often we turn to IVF with ICSI (intra cytoplasmic sperm injection) to assist these couples in conceiving.
+This makes it difficult to counsel these patients and often we turn to IVF with ICSI (intracytoplasmic sperm injection) to assist these couples in conceiving.

-The use of antioxidants is one therapy which has shown to be effective in some men with borderline morphology, although typically 3-6 months of therapy is needed to show just a small improvement in morphology.
+The use of antioxidants is one therapy that has shown to be effective in some men with borderline morphology, although typically 3-6 months of therapy is needed to show just a small improvement in morphology.

-Finally, if a high sperm DNA fragmentation index is found, the only options are antioxidant vitamin therapy or use of donor sperm.
+Finally, if a high sperm DNA fragmentation index is found, the only options are antioxidant vitamin therapy or the use of donor sperm.
 The jury is still out on the utility of these tests.
 For most couples with male factor infertility, IVF with ICSI has been used to help overcome many of these deficiencies successfully.